 The tough part about all this is that the general public can’t know the exact formulae used by these companies to produce reports and scores on your credit – if it were public knowledge, it might allow people to game the system.
 What we do know is what data points figure into it – your last five years of credit data, your court history, financial hardship applications, and being chased by debt collections agencies.
 There’s nothing here to trip you up.
 If you’ve been a good borrower, it will reflect, and vice versa – and it’s not too late to change.
 Some companies specialise in bad credit loans, and paying off one of these will improve your credit score.

-Finally, it’s noteworthy that multiple enquiries about loans over a short period of time can negatively impact your credit, so it’s best to use a broker.
+Finally, it’s noteworthy that multiple enquiries about loans over a short period of time can negatively impact your credit, so it’s best to use a Financial Adviser.

 Do you need financial assistance?